-Important: Reload or Restart Apache after Configuration Changes
+Important: Reload or restart Apache after configuration changes

 Most configuration changes require a reload (some also a restart) of Apache to take effect.
-Manually reload Apache with systemctl reload apache2 or use one of the restart options as described in Section 33.3, "Starting and Stopping Apache".
+Manually reload Apache with systemctl reload apache2.service or use one of the restart options as described in Section 34.3, "Starting and stopping Apache".

-If you configure Apache with YaST, this can be taken care of automatically if you set HTTP Service to Enabled as described in Section 33.2.3.2, "HTTP Server Configuration".
+If you configure Apache with YaST, this can be taken care of automatically if you set HTTP Service to Enabled as described in Section 34.2.3.2, "HTTP server configuration".

-33.2.1 Apache Configuration Files
+34.2.1 Apache configuration files

 This section gives an overview of the Apache configuration files.
-If you use YaST for configuration, you do not need to touch these files-however, the information might be useful for you if you want to switch to manual configuration later on.
+If you use YaST for configuration, you do not need to touch these files-however, the information might be useful for you to switch to manual configuration later on.